mcknijak/mtg-bulk-pricing/README.md

 **Output:** CSV template with all cards from the specified sets, including:
 - Card name, set, collector number, rarity
 - **Finish type** (nonfoil, foil, or etched) - each finish gets its own row
-- **Unit price** - already populated from the API!
+- **Unit price** - the current price from the Scryfall API!
 - **Quantity** - empty column for you to fill in

 ### Mode 5: Calculate Inventory Value

-After filling in quantities in the template from Mode 4, calculate the total value. **This step requires NO API calls** - it just does math on the existing data!
+After filling in quantities in the template from Mode 4, calculate the total value.

 **Steps:**

 1. Generate template with prices (see Mode 4)
-2. Open the CSV in Excel or Google Sheets
+2. Open the CSV in an editor like Excel or Google Sheets
 3. Fill in the `quantity` column for cards you own
 4. Save the file
 5. Run the calculation command: